tomato42/tls13-spec/draft-ietf-tls-tls13.md

 Meaning of this message:

-> This message conveys cryptographic information to allow the client to compute the premaster secret: a Diffie-Hellman public key with which the client can complete a key exchange (with the result being the premaster secret) or a public key for some other algorithm.
+> This message conveys cryptographic information to allow the client to compute a shared secret secret: a Diffie-Hellman public key with which the client can complete a key exchange (with the result being the shared secret) or a public key for some other algorithm.

 Structure of this message: